 The next course.
 If you have organised the party then it’s best to say a quick thank you to the hotel or catering staff.
 Or, if the EAs and PAs have organised the party, it’s definitely best to thank them for all their hard work.
 It’s always a challenge to organise the office party, so a big thank you will be well received.

 Presents.
 The office party is a good time for some other thanks—for people or teams.
 So when you thank people, remember to get the technique right.
 For example, “And now, someone who’s always committed to the customer, someone who always puts their customer first, someone who it is a pleasure to work with…[pause]…first name, second name”.
 Applause will kick in spontaneously when you get it this way round.
 If you name the person and then keep talking, the audience loses track of the applause point.

 More Presents.
 For a more solid appraisal of a team consider listing their “virtuous” points and then compare them with a less-virtuous point.
 Detail two of their virtues with a small anecdote—their commitment and their ability, perhaps.
 Then, detail a less-virtuous point that will get either a laugh or a wry acknowledgement—something along the lines of their taste in business suits or performance in the company 5-a-side league.
 Because, the idea is not to be cruel!
 Then detail their final virtue.
 A sense of humour, perhaps.
 Then name them using the first name, second name technique.

 Be brief.
 Very brief.
-Because you have the whole of January for a strategic review of the year gone and that ahead.
+Because you have the whole of January for a leadership speech that considers the year gone and that ahead.